 You might see a furled (rolled up) black flag being pointed at someone.
 This is used as an indicator to someone (an instructor or one of the organisers) to pull off the track cos we need them elsewhere or the circuit is over capacity.

-Boo Hoo!
-The chequered flag means your session is over.
-Raise your hand, nod or wave to show the marshal that you've seen the chequered flag, SLOW DOWN and carry on all the way around the circuit and leave the circuit at the bottom of the mountain, return to the paddock and brag about your exploits till it's your turn again.
+Anyway, the chequered flag means your session is over.
+Raise your hand, nod or wave to show the marshal that you've seen the chequered flag, SLOW DOWN and leave the circuit at the bottom of the mountain, return to the paddock and brag about your exploits till it's your turn again.
 Please don't be a prat and try to sneak another lap.
-I won't impose silly rules about no overtaking on the slowdown lap but please take it easy - it's a slowdown lap after all.

 The travelling marshals/instructors might use a couple of signals to you.

 There we go - a few simple rules and signals; all there for your